 There seems to be little to fault with these lightweight dumbbells.
 My friend’s sister who is a small woman swears by this set of dumbbells and the only gripe that she (and other reviewers) has is that you need a hard surface to change the weight increments – so not a plush carpet.

-A Conclusion To Picking The Best Adjustable Weights For Home
+What To Look For When Buying The Best Adjustable Weights

-Choosing which adjustable weights are best for you and your home may seem a bit daunting but there are just a few things to consider and we feel that the PowerBlock Elite 50 adjustable dumbbells set covers all angles.
+Choosing which adjustable weights are best for you may seem a bit daunting but there are just a few things to consider and we feel that the PowerBlock Elite 50 adjustable dumbbells set covers all angles.

 These weights are comfortable and balanced to use.
 They’re great for increasing resistance in aerobic type exercises where weight change needs to be quick as well as for strength training.
 The whole weights system can be upgraded to even beefier maximum weights.